 How do I Create a Machine Embroidery Design?

 There are a few different ways that you can create machine embroidery designs.
-You can either purchase software that will allow you to digitize your designs or purchase pre-made designs.
+You can either purchase software that will allow you to digitize your designs or use online embroidery digitizing service.
 If you decide to digitize your designs, there are a few things that you will need to know.

 First, you will need to have a design that you want to stitch out.
-This can be a sketch you have drawn or a design you have found online.
-Once you have your design, you will need to scan it into your computer.
-You can then use software to trace over the design and create a stitch file.
+Once you have your design you can then use software to trace over the design and create a stitch file.

 When stitching out your design, it is essential to test it on a scrap piece of fabric first.
 Suppose there are any problems with the design.
 In that case, you can make the necessary adjustments before stitching it onto your final product.
-While most designs will come to you in a format set up for you to print off the sheets, some projects will require extra work.
-All of my embroidery designs have been formatted to be easily adapted for use with a variety of different embroidery machines.
 When using these designs, you may need to alter them slightly depending on how your machine accepts files and what type of design software you use.